 - Many income investments are reasonably stable.
-While there is still risk involved, of course, many income investments are quite solid and perform relatively well even in times of economic turmoil.
+While there is still risk involved, many income investments perform relatively well even in times of economic turmoil.

-It's also worth noting that it's often fairly simple to get started.
-There are a number of online brokerages now that offer low-cost investments, and you can start with fairly low minimums — some as low as $0 to begin.
+It’s also worth noting that it’s often fairly simple to get started.
+There are a number of online brokerages that offer low-cost investments.
+You can start with fairly low minimums — some as low as $0 to begin.
 This means that you can use dollar cost averaging as you build your income portfolio.
-By building up a little at a time, you make steady progress, and even reap the benefits that can come when you are able to get some of your investments “on sale.”
+By building up a little at a time, you make steady progress.
+You can also reap the benefits that can come when you are able to get some of your investments “on sale.”

 In some cases, the income you receive from one asset may not be huge.
-However, building an income portfolio is about arranging matters so that the total becomes significant over time.
-Right now, it may seem as though you aren't receiving much from a quarterly dividend of $0.50 a share, but over time, as you add more shares, and as you consider the rest of your dividend portfolio, the results improve.
+Right now, it may seem as though you aren’t receiving much from a quarterly dividend of $0.50 a share.
+But over time, as you add more shares and as you consider the rest of your dividend portfolio, the results improve.

 Here are some of the investments to consider as you build an income portfolio:

-- Dividend paying stocks: You can use these to not only build your capital, but to also receive regular payments from the company.
+- Dividend-paying stocks: You can use these to not only build your capital but also to receive regular payments from the company.
 Your payout is based on how many shares you have.
-It's also possible to reinvest some of your dividends automatically in order to get more shares now.
-This can help you build your dividend portfolio quicker; later you can stop participating in DRIPs and reap the benefits of building shares faster.
+It’s also possible to reinvest some of your dividends automatically in order to get more shares now.
+This can help you build your dividend portfolio quicker.

-- Bonds: There are a number of different bond options, from Treasury bonds to corporate bonds, to foreign bonds to municipal bonds.
+- Bonds: There are a number of different bond options.
+These include Treasury bonds, corporate bonds, foreign bonds, and municipal bonds.
 Some bonds have preferential tax treatment (like munis).
-You receive regular interest payments during the term, and get your principal back at the end.
+You receive regular interest payments during the term and get your principal back at the end.

 - P2P lending: Increasingly popular is the idea of lending to peers.
 You’ll get regular principal + interest payments, offering a source of revenue.

-- Business: Starting a business can be a way to invest in yourself in order to see regular income now, and in the future.
-But starting a home business, whether you are selling products or monetizing a web site, requires hard work and some risk.
+- Business: Starting a business can be a way to invest in yourself in order to see regular income now and in the future.
+But starting a home business requires hard work and some risk.

-Each type of investment carries risk, of course.
+Each type of investment carries risk.
 You can lose your capital in any of these, and you need to be careful of the investment decisions that you make.
-It's also important to remember that no matter what you do, there is no magic solution for your finances.
-You need to research your options, and build a portfolio that works for you.
-At first, it can require an outlay of time and effort, and you need to come up with the capital (which is possible in many cases, if you can invest using the principles of dollar cost averaging).
+It’s also important to remember that no matter what you do, there is no magic solution for your finances.
+You need to research your options and build a portfolio that works for you.
+At first, it can require an outlay of time and effort, and you need to come up with the capital (which is possible in many cases if you can invest using the principles of dollar cost averaging).